-Low level laser therapy S8948 isn't a covered benefit.
-For more information, please see L&I's coverage decision for low level laser therapy.
+Low level laser therapy \$8948 isn't a covered benefit.
+For more information, please review L&l's coverage decision for low level laser therapy.

 Cryotherapy devices with or without compression for home use aren't covered benefits.
 These devices used in a clinical setting are considered bundled into existing physical medicine services.
 For more information, please review L&I's coverage decision for Cryotherapy Devices With or Without Compression.